 Augusta Cell Phone Distracted Driving Accident Attorney

 Distracted driving is one of the most common driver mistakes in Georgia.
 Texting while driving can cause serious and deadly motor vehicle collisions.
-If you or a loved one has been in an accident with a suspected distracted driver in Augusta, contact the accident attorneys at Nicholson Revell LLP for a free consultation.
+If you or a loved one has been in an accident with a suspected distracted driver, contact the Augusta car accident attorneys at Nicholson Revell LLP for a free consultation.

 Why Choose Us

 We are dedicated to seeking justice for those in need.
 Our lawyers go the extra mile to obtain top results for all of their clients.
 We can help you get the financial compensation you deserve.